AI Lead Qualification

 Week three is live.
 We run the first real leads through the system with the founder or sales lead watching, adjust anything that is catching the wrong signals, and hand over the operating playbook.
 The system runs without ongoing maintenance.
 If the qualification criteria shift, we update the criteria, not the code.

-If you are an AI consultant for small business client, lead qualification is the first system we ship because it pays for the engagement inside the first quarter.
+If you are an AI consultant for small business client, lead qualification is the first system we build because it pays for the engagement inside the first quarter.

 06